On the mathematical formulation of the restricted Feynman path integrals through broken line paths: Introduction

-We will prove the results in the present paper, following the proofs in \cite{Ichinose 1997, Ichinose 1999, Ichinose 2007}, where the normal Feynman path integrals, i.e. the RFPIs with $W(t,x) = 0$ and $W_s(t,x) = 0$ were studied.
+We will prove the main theorems in the present paper, following the proofs in \cite{Ichinose 1997, Ichinose 1999, Ichinose 2007, Ichinose 2020}, where the usual Feynman path integrals, i.e. with $W(t,x) = 0$ and $W_s(t,x) = 0$ were studied.
 More specifically, we first introduce the fundamental operator $\mathcal{C}(t,s)$ in \S 3, and then prove its stability and consistency.
 Combining these results and the results in \cite{Ichinose 2019} concerning the non-self-adjoint Schr\"odinger equations \eqref{1.8} and \eqref{1.10}, we can complete the proofs of our results.
 In particular, we define the RFPIs for the spin system, following \cite{Ichinose 2007}.
 We also note that in the present paper we will use the following delicate result concerning the $L^2$-boundedness of pseudo-differential operators, which is stated as Theorem 13.13 on p.
 322 in \cite{Zworski}.

 T{\sc heorem} 1.A. {\it Suppose $p(x,\xi,x') \in S^0(\bR^{3d})$, i.e.

 for all multi-indices $\alpha, \beta$ and $\gamma$, where $\partial_{\xi}^{\alpha}$ denotes $(\partial/\partial \xi_1)^{\alpha_1} \cdots (\partial/\partial \xi_d)^{\alpha_d}$ for $\alpha = (\alpha_1,\dots,\alpha_d)$.
 Let $P(X,\hbar D_x,X')$ be the pseudo-differential operator defined by